This is an updated post.

-After trying the Pixl-latr at the end of July, I was happy to receive the prototype 35mm sprocket gates.
-There was no information in the package, but the gates were stamped with Forester, so I went to the website I found on the net to see if there was more information.
-I couldn’t find any, so lucky me…I really do have a prototype.
-Unlucky me, I caught Covid soon after receiving the package.
-That meant I had to isolate for 10 days, plus didn’t feel great.
-After I finished my personal isolation, England went into national lockdown meaning I still could not go out.
+I was previously sent a set of prototype gates for the Pixl-latr.
+If you read this post before you will have seen that I received no information in the package, but the gates were stamped with Forester, so I went to the website I found on the net to see if there was more information.
+I couldn’t find any, so lucky me…I really did have a prototype.

-I really wanted to take new photos of something interesting rather than just rescan negs I already have.
-Hence it has taken me a while to get to the project.
-Yesterday, I managed to go to a local park for my allotted exercise walk.
+I really wanted to take new photos of something interesting rather than just rescan negs I already had.
+Hence it took me a while to get to the project.
+Finally I managed to go to a local park for my allotted exercise walk.
 While there I took a few photos using my Holga 120CFN loaded with Ilford HP5 which I had rolled inside 120 spool and paper.
 Using the 35mm film this way would mean the sprockets would be exposed and I had the numbers on the paper to act as a guide when winding on.

 As I arrived at the park at 1pm, it was starting to get dark so I decided to push the film to 800asa when developing it.